manudragon333/qdb/Angular.md

 # Angular Bootstrap process / What is angular bootstrapping

 # What is a module
-A module is basically a container to group components, services, directives etc.
+A module is basically a container to group components, services, directives etc that are related.

+An NgModule is a class marked by the @NgModule decorator. @NgModule takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.

 # JavaScript Modules vs. NgModules